Turingraph/Calcite/frontend/src/src/layout/README.md

 -   Purpose: for preprocessing the image before get text from the image.
 3.  `ocr/`
 -   Purpose: for getting text from the image using Tesseract OCR model.
-4.  `utility/`
+4.  `their/`
--   Purpose: for other purpose.
-In this case it store one file which is `input_arr.tsx` which used for display and store multiple image input pair with ocr output.
+-   Purpose: for storing user's input and output data (e.g. images, processed images and ocr text output)

 Note that
 1.  `obj` means object (a.k.a. input data and/or output data).
 2.  `edit` means to edit the object data
-3.  `config` means to the data which is used for specify the `edit` setting.
-It can be saved and reused as JSON files.
+3.  `save` means to save and/or open the reusable data which is used for specify the `edit` setting.
+It can be saved and reused as JSON files and allow user to import input and export output data.